nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 When `use_own_met=True`, you must provide the path to your custom meteorological file.
 The `start_time`, `end_time`, `data_source_type`, and `data_folder` parameters are ignored.

 !!!
 Note:
-    It is recomended to create the meteorological file with the UMEP Met Processor tool: <https://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>
+    It is recommended to create the meteorological file with the UMEP Met Processor tool: <https://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>

 ### Using ERA5 or WRF Data